Chart Color Schemes

 Dean Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Dean Park's population shows high cultural diversity, with 41.1% born overseas and 41.7% speaking a language other than English at home.
-Christianity is the predominant religion in Dean Park, accounting for 60.3%.
-Notably, the 'Other' religious category is overrepresented at 4.3%, compared to Greater Sydney's 1.4%.
+Dean Park has a high level of cultural diversity, with 41.1% of its population born overseas and 41.7% speaking a language other than English at home.
+Christianity is the predominant religion in Dean Park, accounting for 60.3% of the population.
+Notably, the category 'Other' comprises 4.3% of Dean Park's population, higher than the 1.4% across Greater Sydney.

 Frequently Asked Questions - Diversity